About the Henhouse Prowlers

 Eleven years in the making, Chicago’s Henhouse Prowlers have built a reputation for hard work and non-stop touring, playing music inspired by the roots of bluegrass while branching out into a sound uniquely their own.
 From lightning fast picking, to sentimental ballads—playing storied original material, traditional songs, and contemporary covers—The Prowlers’ live show leaves no one wanting.

-The band was recently selected by the US State Department on two separate trips in five different countries in Central and West Africa, as well as heading back to Europe in 2014 for their largest tour abroad to date.
+The band recently performed with the US State Department on two separate trips in five different countries in Central and West Africa, as well as heading back to Europe in the spring of 2014 for their largest tour abroad to date.
 The Prowlers continue to push the envelope with their highly original songwriting, tight arrangements, and electrifying stage presence.
-With the bluegrass mantle on their back and the best fans in the world by their side, The Henhouse Prowlers are here to stay for a long, long time.
+With the bluegrass mantle on their shoulders and the best fans in the world by their side, The Henhouse Prowlers are here to stay for a long, long time.